 1. Why is Didi going to delist?

-Chinese regulators opposed the U.S. listing, saying it could expose Didi’s vast troves of data to foreign powers.
-The firm pressed ahead with the June IPO anyway, in a move that Beijing saw as a challenge to its authority.
+Chinese regulators opposed the US listing, saying it could expose Didi’s vast troves of data to foreign powers.
+The firm pressed ahead with the June 2021 IPO anyway, in a move that Beijing saw as a challenge to its authority.
 Days after the listing, the government announced a cybersecurity probe into the firm and forced its services off domestic app stores.
-In late November, people with knowledge of the matter said that the Cyberspace Administration of China, the agency responsible for data security in the country, had asked Didi’s top executives to devise a plan to delist from U.S. exchanges because of concerns about leakage of sensitive data.
+Later the Cyberspace Administration of China, the agency responsible for data security, was said to have asked Didi’s top executives to devise a plan to delist because of concerns about leakage of sensitive data.

 2. How will it work?